enayetsyl/enayet-component-library/src/nextjsAuth/NextjsAuth.md

 - Here authOption is imported from auth api route to get session data. getServerSession is imported from next-auth to get session data.

-- The Login function is converted to async as we will interact with server.
+- The Login function is marked as async as we will interact with server.

 - We call the getServerSession function and passed authOptions as a parameter of it and hold the value inside session variable.